WHEN LILACS LAST ON THE FENCELINE BLOOM’D

 The lilac bush over at the neighborhood church has started to bloom.
 It’s quite tranquil.
 Rather unlike the situation that attended the blooming lilac bush along the fence separating two tiny plots in the tiny State of Rhode Island and the Providence Plantations.

-The case that arose over the lilacs was as big as the lots were small, encompassing the Massachusetts Rule, the doctrine of acquiescence, dueling experts, multiple police reports, and before it was over, legal fees aplenty.
+The case that arose over the lilacs was as big as the residential lots were small, encompassing the Massachusetts Rule, the doctrine of acquiescence, the excitement of dueling experts, a paper blizzard of multiple police reports, and – before it was over – legal fees sufficient to bloat the bank accounts of several lawyers.
+Truly an epic American legal drama.

 Walt Whitman was lamenting the death of Abraham Lincoln in writing